Steinbeck-Lab/cheminformatics-microservice/docs/installation.md

 1. Install Git: Download and install Git from the [official website](https://git-scm.com/).

-2. Copy the repository URL - https://github.com/Steinbeck-Lab/cheminformatics-python-microservice.git or Go to the GitHub repository and click the "Code" button on the github repository https://github.com/Steinbeck-Lab/cheminformatics-python-microservice to get the HTTPS URL.
+2. Copy the repository URL - https://github.com/Steinbeck-Lab/cheminformatics-python-microservice.git or Go to the GitHub repository and click the "Code" button on the GitHub repository https://github.com/Steinbeck-Lab/cheminformatics-python-microservice to get the HTTPS URL.

 3. Open a terminal or command prompt.